Why Does Your Yard Need Olive Trees?Published: 18/07/2022 | Updated: 29/03/2023

 Picking the right plants for your yard is a crucial element in not only how you choose to design it, but also, how sustainable and easy to maintain it will be!
-Nowadays it’s becoming increasingly important to design a yard with sustainability in mind.
-Drought-tolerant plants are increasing in popularity due to their low-maintenance nature and their ability to resist harsh weather conditions and require little watering but despite this popularity, one drought-tolerant plant is extremely overlooked, the Olive Tree.
+Nowadays it’s becoming increasingly important to design a yard with sustainability in mind so why not start with an olive tree?

-Olive trees have been cultivated for over 6000 years which is why we need to learn from our ancestors and stop overlooking these majestic trees.
+Olive trees date back to ancient Greece and have been cultivated for over 6000 years which is why we need to learn from our ancestors and stop overlooking these majestic olive trees.

 The Benefits Of Planting Olive Trees